-Trade receivables that do not contain a significant financing component are measured at the transaction price in accordance with HKFRS 15.
+Trade receivables that do not contain a significant financing component are measured at the transaction price in accordance with HKFRS 15 "Revenue from Contracts with Customers".

 Financial assets are classified into at amortised cost.

 The classification is determined by both: